aguero-tech/DSOMM/README.md

 Ex: ```** Angular Live Development Server is listening on localhost:4200, open your browser on http://localhost:4200/ **```

 # Getting Started with Docker Images
+Make sure you have Docker Desktop installed.
+Then from terminal.

 ## Step 1: Run image (image will download if not found locally) by the using following command:
    ```docker run -p 8080:8080 emmanuelaguero/dsomm:latest```